Bogor Zoology Museum: History

-Inspired by his visit to Sri Lanka in 1898, J. Koningsberger went to collect Animals specimen for researches with assistance of Dr Melchior Treub.
+Inspired by his visit to Sri Lanka in 1898, J. Koningsberger went to collect animal specimens for research with assistance of Dr Melchior Treub.
 At the end of August 1901, a building was completed to house the zoological museum, to be known as Zoölogisch Museum en Werkplaats.
 In 1906 the museum and the laboratory were combined, and renamed Zoölogisch Museum en Laboratorium.
-In 1912 at the museum, Peter Ouwens wrote the first scientific description of Komodo Dragon.
+In 1912 at the museum, Peter Ouwens wrote the first scientific description of Komodo dragon.
 The museum has been known by its current name since Indonesia gained its independence in 1950.

-In 1987 the institution known as Zoologicum Bogoriense was renamed Research association and zoology development (Balai Penelitian dan Pengembangan Zoologi) which is under Pusat Penelitian dan pengembangan biologi (Puslitbang Biologi) (institute of research and development of biology).
-The collection currently held by the museum was enhanced in 1997 using grants from the world bank and the Japanese government.
+Since changing its name to the Balai Penelitian dan Pengembangan Zoologi (Zoological Research and Development Centre) in 1987, this institution, under the auspices of the Pusat Penelitian dan Pengembangan Biologi, Lembaga Ilmu Pengetahuan Indonesia (Center for Biological Research and Development, Indonesian Institute of Sciences), has developed its activities not only as a museum involved in the field of taxonomy, but also carries out research and development in the field of ecology. and fauna physiology.
+The collection currently held by the museum was enhanced in 1997 using grants from the World Bank and the Japanese government.

 Collection

-The Bogor Zoological Museum has an area of 1500 m2, and contains one of the most extensive fauna collection in Asia.
-There are 24 rooms in the museum, which is maintained at a constant temperature of 22 C to help protect the exhibits in its collection.
+The Bogor Zoological Museum has an area of 1500 m2, and contains one of the most extensive fauna collections in Southeast Asia.
+There are 24 rooms in the museum, which are maintained at a constant temperature of 22 C to help protect the exhibits in its collection.

 The museum collection includes fossilised and preserved animals: